The CSU-CHILL Site primarily hosts the CSU-CHILL S-band weather radar, along with other guest instruments.

 Technical details of the CHILL radar are described in the CSU-CHILL Technical Brochure .
 A more detailed description of the hardware and software architecture of CHILL is given in the hardware description.

-The CSU-Pawnee Doppler radar is a single-polarization S-band radar sysem, with a Klystron transmitter.
-It is located 48 km NNW of the CSU-CHILL radar.
-The radar system is used in a dual-doppler configuration along with CSU-CHILL, and can perform synchronized scans.
+The CSU-Pawnee Doppler radar was a single-polarization S-band radar system, with a Klystron transmitter.
+It was decomissioned in March 2015.
+It was located 48 km NNW of the CSU-CHILL radar.
+The radar system was used in a dual-doppler configuration along with CSU-CHILL, and performed synchronized scans.

-Some example cases of dual-doppler data collected with the CHILL-Pawnee dual-doppler network are presented in the Featured Analysis page.
+Some example cases of dual-doppler data collected with the CHILL-Pawnee dual-doppler network are available on this website.

 The Front Range Observational Network Testbed (FRONT) is anchored by the CSU-CHILL and NCAR S-Pol NSF research radars.
 Very cost effective data collection can be done while these radars are at their home base locations (Greeley and Firestone CO respectively.)
 In conjunction with the neighboring NWS WSR-88D radars at Cheyenne, WY and Denver, CO, dual-polarization / multiple-Doppler radar coverage is available over a wide region that includes a variety of terrain complexity.